TessGrass/GreenGrass-client/README.md

 ```

 ## License
-The images used in this project is either licensed under the [Unsplash License](https://unsplash.com/license) or else a permission to use the image has been obtained directly from the owner of the image.
+The images used in this project is either licensed under the [Unsplash License](https://unsplash.com/license) or a permission to use the image has been obtained directly from the owner of the image.

 ## Contact
 Therese Grass - theresegrass@hotmail.se